 Governments have the potential to provide a wide variety of goods and services to their citizens that may both have direct welfare benefits and enhance economic growth.
 Classic examples include education, health care, transportation infrastructure, electricity and water.
 In political economy discussions, such broadly beneficial goods are often referred to as public goods, even though they do not fit the classic definitions of the concept in economic theory, as many of these goods are in practice both rival and excludable.
-The underprovision of these goods represents a puzzle for scholars because it is, at least in a societal sense, irrational, as overall welfare could be enhanced by providing them.
+The under-provision of these goods represents a puzzle for scholars because it is, at least in a societal sense, irrational, as providing them could enhance overall welfare.
 A variety of theories of this failure have been developed, focusing on factors such as low state capacity, social capital, and self-interested behavior by politically powerful elites.
-One factor, however, has received a very large share of scholarly attention: The role of ethnic diversity.
+One factor, however, has received a particularly large share of scholarly attention: The role of ethnic diversity.